-North lanes reopen after vehicle fire shuts down I-5 in Seattle
+Northbound lanes reopen after vehicle fire shuts down I-5 in Seattle

 The fire set off a plume of smoke that prompted Seattle’s emergency notification system to warn residents living near southbound I-5 at Lakeview Boulevard East to shut their windows and doors to avoid smoke exposure.

-The fire started shortly before 1:10 p.m. on the southbound freeway between the Lakeview and Mercer Street exits.
+The blaze started shortly before 1:10 p.m. on the southbound freeway between the Lakeview and Mercer Street exits.

-“Tanks are exploding,” the Seattle Fire Department said.
+“Tanks are exploding,” the Seattle Fire Department said on Twitter shortly before 2 p.m.
 “Please avoid the area.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.